Why do great ideas fail to become great products?

 • The template directly addresses the most common brainstorming failure mode: participants jumping to solutions for problems they have only heard described verbally in the opening five minutes of a session.

-• For corporate hackathons, the Problem Statement Template defines the challenge brief-making the theme specific enough to focus creativity while open enough to allow unexpected solutions.
+• For corporate hackathons and AI-powered hackathons, the Problem Statement Template defines the challenge brief - making the theme specific enough to focus creativity while open enough to allow unexpected solutions.

-• A well-completed problem statement is also the foundational input for product discovery: it captures the environment, dynamics, and user context that all subsequent discovery work builds on.
+• A well-completed problem statement is also the foundational input for product discovery and idea validation: it captures the environment, dynamics, and user context that all subsequent discovery work builds on.

 Key Takeaway

 The quality of ideas you receive from any ideation event is determined almost entirely by the quality of problem framing that precedes it.
-This template is not overhead-it is the investment that makes every subsequent hour of ideation worth the participants' time.
+This template is not overhead - it is the investment that makes every subsequent hour of ideation worth the participants' time.
+For how AI transforms brainstorming sessions, see the AI-powered brainstorming guide.

 Innovation Mode problem template for defining business challenges, identifying opportunities, and structuring innovation strategy